Oracle Java Licensing and Audit FAQ Guide

 -XX:+UnlockCommercialFeatures

-was used to enable Flight Recorder on Java 8, a sign of unlicensed feature use. - Oracle Support Access: They might check if you downloaded patches from My Oracle Support.
+was used to enable Flight Recorder on Java 8, indicating the use of an unlicensed feature. - Oracle Support Access: They might check if you downloaded patches from My Oracle Support.
 If yes, that implies you should have had a support contract.

-- Scripts Output: Oracle often supplies a script that when run, outputs all installed Java versions on a machine.
+- Scripts Output: Oracle often provides a script that, when executed, displays all installed Java versions on a machine.
 It might parse the registry (on Windows) or common install locations.
 The output would list installations.
 They’ll want those outputs from all relevant machines.

-- Proof of Entitlement: They will also ask for proof of any Java licenses you do have: copies of subscription contracts, Oracle CSI numbers for support, etc. This is to validate what coverage you already have.
+- Proof of Entitlement: They will also request proof of any Java licenses you have, such as copies of subscription contracts and Oracle CSI numbers for support.
+This is to validate what coverage you already have.

 - Environment Scope: Sometimes, they ask for diagrams or descriptions of your IT environment to ensure you didn’t omit anything.